mynaparrot/plugNmeet-recorder/README.md

 # plugNmeet-recorder

-The plugNmeet-recorder handles session recording and RTMP streaming for plugNmeet.
+The plugnmeet-recorder handles session recording and RTMP streaming for plugnmeet.
 It is designed for scalability and can record multiple sessions simultaneously.
 You can deploy multiple recorder instances to create a horizontally scalable, highly available recording infrastructure.
 The plugnmeet-server will automatically balance the load across the available recorders.

 ## Requirements